metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

 spec:
   owner:
     name: RenderedData-1
-  ipPool:
+  pool:
     name: pool-1
 status:
-  ready: true
   ipAddress:
     name: pool-1-192-168-0-11
-  error: false
   errorMessage: ""
 ```

-For each *IPClaim*, the controller reconciling the *IPCalim* will select an
+For each *IPClaim*, the controller reconciling the *IPClaim* will select an
 available IP address randomly from the *IPPool*, if the object name is not in
-the *allocations* map in the object *spec* or in the *addresses* map in the
+the *preAllocations* map in the object *spec* or in an existing *IPAddress*
-*status*, in that case it would select that IP address.
+object, in that case it would select that IP address.
 An error would be
 reflected on the claim.

+The source of truth for allocations needs to be the IPAddress CR.
+That will
+satisfy the requirement to have state in the spec for resources that pivot into
+the cluster, while also addressing the concurrency issue with choosing an IP.
+It is possible to create one of those atomically with the owner reference set to
+the claim and the name constructed to produce a conflict if 2 claims pick the
+same IP.
+That atomic operation will ensure a clean allocation.

+The claim controller cannot rely on any data in the pool's status fields to
+know which IPs are already allocated, because that information may be out of
+date.
+So, the claim controller should get a list of IPAddress resources owned by
+the pool mentioned in its claim, loop over them, and build a set of IPs that are
+unavailable.
+It should then pick addresses randomly from its ranges until it
+finds one not in use in that set.

-Once the IP address is selected, the controller will create an *IPAddress*
+After the claim controller picks an IP, it should create an IPAddress CR with
-for that address.
-In case of conflict, it will list all the *IPAddress*
-objects that have an owner reference to this *IPPool* and update the
+the owner reference set to the claim and using the naming scheme designed to
-status with the mapping of IP addresses and *IPPool* object names.
-It will
-then randomly select an available IP address.
-Once the *IPAddress* object
-is created, the *IPPool* object status will be updated with the new map.
-Then
+ensure conflict.
+If the claim controller fails to create the new IPAddress, it
+should log the conflict and return immediately so the reconcile function is
+called again for a fresh attempt.
+When the claim controller successfully creates
-The *IPClaim* status will be updated with the *IPAddress* reference and the
+an IPAddress, it should update the claim's status fields with the reference to
-*ready* field set to true.

-If the *lastUpdated* field of the *IPPool* is empty, the controller will
-list all the *IPAddress* objects that have an owner reference to this
+the new IPAddress.

+There may be instances where the claim controller can create an address resource
+but then not update the claim resource.
+To address that case, before the claim
+controller picks an IP it should first search for IPAddress resources owned by
+the claim it is reconciling.
+If it finds one, it should update the claim's
+status to refer to it instead of making a new one.

+The pool controller should watch for new IPAddress resources to be created.
+When
+one is created, the controller should reconcile the pool used by the IPAddress
-*IPPool* and update the status with the mapping of IP addresses and
+and update the allocations listed in the status block.
+That gives the user a
-*RenderedData* object names.
-It will also update the *lastUpdated* field.
+convenient way to get the allocated IPs for a pool.

 If the cluster to which the *IPClaim* belongs is paused, the reconciliation
 of the *IPClaim* would be paused.